Accelerating expansion of the universe: Dark energy

 The most important property of dark energy is that it has negative pressure (repulsive action) which is distributed relatively homogeneously in space.

 where c is the speed of light and ρ is the energy density.
 Different theories of dark energy suggest different values of w, with w < −1/3 for cosmic acceleration (this leads to a positive value of ä in the acceleration equation above).

 The simplest explanation for dark energy is that it is a cosmological constant or vacuum energy; in this case w = −1.
 This leads to the Lambda-CDM model, which has generally been known as the Standard Model of Cosmology from 2003 through the present, since it is the simplest model in good agreement with a variety of recent observations.
-Riess et al. found that their results from supernova observations favoured expanding models with positive cosmological constant (Ω_{λ} > 0) and a current accelerated expansion (q_{0} < 0).
+Riess et al. found that their results from supernova observations favoured expanding models with positive cosmological constant (Ω_{λ} > 0) and an accelerated expansion (q_{0} < 0).

 Phantom energy

-Current observations allow the possibility of a cosmological model containing a dark energy component with equation of state w < −1.
+These observations allow the possibility of a cosmological model containing a dark energy component with equation of state w < −1.
 This phantom energy density would become infinite in finite time, causing such a huge gravitational repulsion that the universe would lose all structure and end in a Big Rip.
 For example, for w = −3/2 and H_{0} =70 km·s−1·Mpc−1, the time remaining before the universe ends in this Big Rip is 22 billion years.